igalVilensky/igalVilensky/README.md

 Backend: Node.js, Directus
 Tools: Tailwind CSS, Git, GitHub Actions

-When I'm not coding, you can find me exploring new tech trends, contributing to open-source projects, or sipping coffee ☕ while brainstorming innovative solutions.
+When I'm not coding, you can find me exploring new tech trends, playing piano, or sipping coffee ☕ while brainstorming innovative solutions.

 "Code is like poetry; it’s about expressing complex ideas simply and elegantly."